 Stream view settings and refresh intervals

-Your stream view can be adjusted with the Compact, Standard or Comfortable view settings in the top-right corner of your streams.
-These change how many streams are visible in your dashboard at one time without scrolling left or right.
+Your stream view can be adjusted with the Compact, Standard, or Comfortable view settings in the top right of your streams.
+These change how many streams are visible at one time without scrolling left or right.
 Each tab can be tailored differently.

-In the top-left corner of your streams, click the arrow to the left of the Add Stream button to change the refresh interval.
-This is how often Hootsuite will search for new content to display in your dashboard (as it becomes available).
-Individual tabs can also be refreshed manually regardless of the auto refresh interval with the Refresh Tab button .
+In the top left of your streams, select the arrow to the left of the Add Stream button to change the refresh interval.
+This is how often Hootsuite will search for new content to display (as it becomes available).
+You can also manually refresh individual tabs, regardless of the auto refresh interval, with the Refresh Tab button .
 When a tab is refreshed manually, every stream in that tab gets updated.